Minimal infective dose: Comparisons

-To compare the dose-response relationships for different effects caused by the same bacterium, or for the same effect caused by different bacteria, we can of course directly compare the values of r.
-However, experience shows that it may be easier for the mind to compare the doses causing the effect in 50% or 1% of consumers.
-Here are some values of D1 (dose causing the effect considered in 1% of consumers exposed to the hazard):
+To compare the dose–response relationships for different effects caused by the same bacterium, or for the same effect caused by different bacteria, one can directly compare the values of r; also, it can be used to evaluate the efficacy of a drugs such as antibiotics.
+However, it may be easier to compare the doses causing the effect in 50% or 1% of consumers.
+These are values of D1 (dose causing the effect considered in 1% of consumers exposed to the hazard):